jdrestre/holbertonschool-low_level_programming/0x07-pointers_arrays_strings/README.md

 - Task 6.
 Chess is mental torture
 - Task 7.
 The line of life is a ragged diagonal between duty and desire
 - Task 8.
 Double pointer, double fun
+- Task 9.
+My primary goal of hacking was the intellectual curiosity, the seduction of adventure